 Aside from looking at the types of cars that men are more likely to buy and drive, studies have shown that overall, women tend to drive and fly less therefore the male species more than likely utilizes more fuel and accounts for the harmful exhaust wastes that enter the air on a minute-by-minute basis, creating smog that can damage the ozone layer.

 Habits – Harder to Break But Even Harder to Make Green

 We all have certain habits.
 Some of us tend to splurge on certain foods, some of us smoke, others tend to fall asleep late at night with the television on along with every light in the room.
-When it comes to observing certain habits of both men and women, habits that are usually tied back to the male species tend to be a little less green.
+When it comes to observing certain habits of both men and women, habits that are usually tied back to the male species tend to be a little less green while women live a greener lifestyle.
 For instance, consider the “mid-stream flush”.

 If you’re a woman you may be unaware, but when men use public restrooms that feature urinals, some men flush not once, but twice.
 These men feel it is necessary for some reason to flush mid-stream and then to flush again once said stream has run dry.
 As we all know, flushing more than necessary surely doesn’t fit the green way of living, wasting water.

 Of course, we can’t generalize and say that no men are changing their habits and taking efforts to be more environmentally friendly.
 According to Dr. Weiser, he too has taken steps to become a bit more environmentally friendly in his daily life.
 “At our office we use biodegradeable paper products.
 We also use amalgam separators.
 This is important because we are not allowing mercury from fillings into our water systems.
 We also avoid using dental materials or office products that contain hazardous materials such as bisphenol,” explained Dr. Weiser.